Growth’s Secret Sauce: Your Existing Customers

 Finally, identifying the new: existing customer revenue mix is only the tip of the iceberg as far as a company’s business model is concerned.
 Two companies with the same revenue mix may tell very different stories and drive growth in very different ways.
 A quick example might be two companies that both derive 75% of revenue from existing customers.
 One might be acquiring many new customers and converting only a small portion of them to active and loyal customers, while the other may choose a more focused acquisition strategy, acquiring a smaller number of new customers, but turning a larger portion of them into loyal, long-time customers.

-In the end, it’s up to each online retailer to decide for itself how much investment to pour into new user acquisition versus nurturing customer relationships.
-The data we presented here can help retailers determine whether their business has a healthy mix of new versus existing customers, or if it needs to focus more on one segment than the other.
+In the end, it’s up to each business to decide for itself how much investment to pour into new user acquisition versus nurturing customer relationships.
+The data we presented here can help them determine whether their business has a healthy mix of new versus existing customers, or if it needs to focus more on one segment than the other.